Submissions

 Tables and figures (including photographs) should be incorporated in the correct place in the text; the figures can be in any current format but in addition should also be uploaded separately, in an editable form (such as their original spreadsheets), as ‘Supplementary Files’ (in order to have backups in case of eventual quality loss and/or to allow any adjustments to fit the Journal´s style).
 Avoid a landscape format unless this is essential.

 Tables.
 The units should be given in the column or row headings immediately above the data.
 Footnotes should be used only when essential and referred to by a superscript numeral.
-Avoid very long or wide tables and also tables where the data could be described in the text.
+Avoid very long or wide tables as well as tables where the data could be described in the text.

 Figures.
 Wherever possible, lettering between the axes should be avoided.
 Closed symbols (■, □, ●, ○, ▲) are preferred to open symbols (+, ×, ˗).
 Curves should not be drawn beyond experimental points.
 Where an axis scale does not begin at zero, draw it with an open section near the origin.
 Axes scales should be large enough to read.